 Ph.D. in Chemical Engineering

-The Ph.D. in chemical engineering is designed for exceptional students who want to pursue advanced careers in research, teaching or industry.
-Students gain significant research experience, and they have the opportunity to work closely with our nationally recognized faculty.
+The Ph.D. in chemical engineering trains students to pursue advanced careers in research, teaching or industry.
+Students gain significant research experience and work closely with faculty to develop expertise on a topic within chemical engineering and conduct original research that advances knowledge in the field.

 - Polymer science and engineering